Your contribution can make a real difference for human rights and justice.

 We need to hold President Obama accountable for his position as expressed in Prague on April 5, 2009: “One nuclear weapon exploded in one city–be it New York or Moscow, Islamabad or Mumbai, Tokyo or Tel Aviv, Paris or Prague–could kill hundreds of thousands of people.
 And no matter where it happens, there is no end to what the consequences might be–for our global safety, our security, our society, our economy, to our ultimate survival.”

-The recent preparations for Hurricane Irene are only a small part of what would be necessary in the event of a nuclear attack, or a nuclear accident an Indian Point.
-While this experience is still fresh in our minds, let’s remind Mayor Bloomberg that the only way to keep NYC safe from these disasters is to make it a City of Peace, and to close Indian Point.
+The recent preparations for Superstorm Sandy are only a small part of what would be necessary in the event of a nuclear attack, or a nuclear accident an Indian Point.
+While this experience is still fresh in our minds, let’s remind Mayor DeBlasio that the only way to keep NYC safe from these disasters is to make it a City of Peace, and to close Indian Point.
 Continue reading →

 Recognizing the importance of citizen participation to effect change in government policies regarding nuclear weapons as well as nuclear power, the Nuclear Zero Committee has sponsored two Town Halls which have featured experts on nuclear policy responding in an open Question and Answer format.

 We’ve compiled a list of Movies About Nuclear War, which can be used to educate, organize, and inspire to action.
-Let us know how these movies affect you.
-Contact us at firstname.lastname@example.org with your comments and suggestions, or if you would like to work with us on this issue.
+Email us and let us know how these movies affect you.